Be the first user to complete this post

 1. Create priority queue of size = no of vertices.

-2. Will create pair object for each vertex with two information’s, vertex and distance. (similar to heap node)
+2. Will create a pair object for each vertex with two information, vertex and distance. (similar to heap node)

-3. Override the Comparator of priority queue to sort them based on the key
+3. Override the Comparator of the priority queue to sort them based on the key

-4. Use SPT[] to keep track of the vertices which are currently in Shortest Path Tree(SPT).
+4. Use SPT[] to keep track of the vertices which are currently in the Shortest Path Tree(SPT).

-5. Create distance [] to keep track of distance for each vertex from the source. , initialize all distances as MAX_VAL except the first vertex for which distance will 0.
-(Start from first vertex).
+5. Create distance [] to keep track of the distance for each vertex from the source. , initialize all distances as MAX_VAL except the first vertex for which the distance will 0.
+(Start from the first vertex).

-6. Create a pair object for vertex 0 with distance 0 and insert into priority queue.
+6. Create a pair object for vertex 0 with distance 0 and insert it into the priority queue.

 1. Extract the min node from the priority queue, say it vertex u and add it to the SPT.